Home Browse Listings Markets Agents Guides How to Buy

-The Curitiba brief
+The Curitiba market, in depth

 Curitiba is the city Brazilians move to when they want their kids to walk to school.
 Strong middle-class market, real public transit, low crime by Brazilian standards.
 Real estate here doesn't moonshot — it compounds.
 Foreign buyers are rare; expat demand is mostly Argentines and Uruguayans.